 The mini-laboratory will make it possible to perform a check-up at home while supported remotely by specialists without having to relocate the patient.

 Screening of new patients in Lombardy, Italy

-In the Lombardy region in Italy, the MTX is being used for fast screening of new patients as part of the triage process.
+In the Lombardy region in Italy, the MTX is being used for quick screening of new patients as part of the triage process.

-Other patients being monitored for relevant parameters such as SpO2, PO2, Blood pressure a few times a day.
+Other patients are being monitored for selected parameters such as SpO2, PO2 and blood pressure a few times a day.

 The device is being sterilized by alcohol wipes.

 MTX is being used in hospitals in Wuhan to monitor vital signs and help

 classify, follow and assess prognosis of infected patients.
 Monitoring the